kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

   The value of this field should never be updated after provisioning is completed, and Cluster API will ignore any changes to it.
 - InfrastructureMachine's `status.conditions[Ready]` will surface into Machine's `status.conditions[InfrastructureReady]` condition.
-- InfrastructureMachine's `status.conditions[Ready]` must surface issues during the entire lifecycle of the Machine (both during initial InfrastructureCluster provisioning and after the initial provisioning is completed).
+- InfrastructureMachine's `status.conditions[Ready]` must surface issues during the entire lifecycle of the Machine (both during initial InfrastructureMachine provisioning and after the initial provisioning is completed).

 #### Contract for bootstrap providers